Frequently Asked Questions

 What types of movement will I do during yoga?

 You will essentially experience seven different types of movement in the physical component of a yoga class.
 These movements are called “asanas,” or physical postures.

 - Balance poses

 Each yoga teacher has a slightly different style, and you probably already noticed that Whole Yoga offers a variety of different classes.
-(You can find a list of Whole Yoga’s classes here) We suggest you attend a variety of our classes and see the different teaching styles.
-Chances are you will quickly find some teachers that resonate with you.
+(You can find a list of Whole Yoga’s weekly classes here).
+We suggest you attend a variety of our classes and see the different teaching styles.
+Chances are you will quickly find some teachers who resonate with you.
 Feel free to ask us for recommendations.
-We also offer different Yoga workshops which can also help you learn about different types of Yoga.
+We also offer different yoga workshops which can also help you learn about different types of yoga.

 Can I still do yoga if I'm overweight?

 Of course.
 Yogis come in all shapes and size.
 Start with a gentle class where things move a bit slower.
 (We offer a great introductory yoga class.)
 That will let you become accustomed to the poses and see what works.
 The first thing all our teachers will say is to only do the poses to the extent that they work for you.
 Pain is not part of yoga.
 Teachers will routinely provide modifications and variations for more challenging poses.
 Most every pose has simple variations that accomplish the same goals.

 What exactly is a pose variation or modification?